 We know many publishers have struggled to produce articles in PDF, HTML, and full-text XML (or at least XML article-level metadata), resulting in either more complex production workflows or missed article discovery opportunities.
 Even when applying newer XML-first production processes, creating these different file types often involves multiple conversion steps for editors.
 And maintaining consistency between files throughout proof review can be a challenge, with authors and editors either having to switch between Word docs and XML workflow systems or to try to make changes in XML code.

 What differentiates Scholastica’s production service from others is that we don’t format articles individually or require authors and editors to use special XML production workflow systems.
 Rather, using our advanced software-based process, we’re able to generate professionally formatted PDF, HTML, and full-text XML articles simultaneously from authors’ original DOCX or LaTeX manuscripts and accompanying files.
-So there are no separate steps or systems for PDF and HTML article layout/composition/typesetting or XML creation.
+So there are no separate steps or systems for PDF article layout/composition/typesetting or XML and HTML creation.
 With Scholastica’s production service, journals need only send us copy-edited manuscript files.
 We take it from there, using software to generate PDF, HTML, and full-text XML articles with core metadata all at once.

 Syncing article versions during proof review, so final edits go a lot faster

-Since Scholastica generates PDF, HTML, and full-XML articles simultaneously, we’re also able to ensure the different article types stay in sync throughout proof review.
+Since Scholastica generates PDF, HTML, and full-text XML articles simultaneously, we’re also able to ensure the different article types stay in sync throughout proof review.
 Meaning, when edits are made to any individual article file, the other two files automatically update to reflect those changes.
 Automatic edit syncing across articles helps to greatly reduce the potential for errors between proofs and eliminates confusion around correct file versions.
 Authors and editors can be confident that no matter what file type they’re looking at, it’s always going to be the most up-to-date version of the article.

 While using automation to speed up article layout and typesetting, Scholastica’s production team handles the entire proof review process for publishers working directly with editors and authors to make any article updates needed.
 Our team also reviews all article outputs generated via our software conversion process to ensure the accuracy and uniformity of typeset files.
 So journals receive hands-on support throughout Scholastica’s production process while getting the benefits of a software-based production approach.

-Automating proper formatting of figures and tables across file types
+Automating proper formatting of figures and tables

 Making citation style switching and normalization fast and easy